 - Anonymous Ringer: President Winters, who bemusedly offers to accept "mastery" over the aliens "if that is God's will".

-- Artistic Licence Law: Winters refers to himself as "President-elect", which would mean he's not the President yet; the term refers to someone who has won a Presidental election, but has not yet been sworn in, meaning the outgoing President is still in charge.
+- Artistic License Politics: Winters refers to himself as "President-elect", which would mean he's not the President yet; the term refers to someone who has won a Presidental election, but has not yet been sworn in, meaning the outgoing President is still in charge.
 Davies later admitted that he didn't know what the term actually meant, and had assumed it to be a longer ceremonial title of the POTUS.

 - Asshole Victim: President Winters.
 He starts by berating Saxon (and the UK) for not following UN protocols for First Contact, only to have the US seize control over the situation, then hypocritically order his aides to make sure his presidential seal (and not the UN logo) is being shown during the ceremony.
 The Master is naturally very relieved when he finally gets to order the Toclafane to disintegrate him.
 Similarly, because this takes place before the Master enacts his plan, Winters' death ends up sticking after time is reversed in the next episode.